Inclusive Learning Tech Design

 Making STEM learning more accessible and equitable for all

 I am an Assistant Professor in the School of Design at The Hong Kong Polytechnic University, where I direct the Little Design Group.
-My research lies at the intersection of Child–Computer Interaction, Design, and the Learning Sciences, and is driven by a commitment to fostering meaningful engagement and inclusivity in technology design and use for young people and beyond.
-I explore how social and cultural contexts shape children's interactions with technology and design tools, and I create media and environments that support their experiences across diverse settings, particularly in learning contexts.
-Additionally, I engage in broader discussions in Human–Computer Interaction and Design by examining research and design methodologies, exploring designerly ways of knowing, and investigating how emerging technologies can support new forms of interaction.
+My research sits at the intersection of Child-Computer Interaction, Design, and the Learning Sciences, with a focus on how technologies can support meaningful, equitable, and contextually grounded experiences for young people.
+Across this work, I examine how social and cultural contexts shape children’s interactions with technologies, and I develop new media, learning environments, and interaction designs that better support children’s participation, creativity, and learning across diverse settings.
+My work also engages broader questions in Human-Computer Interaction and design research, such as research and design methodologies in HCI (e.g., designerly ways of knowing) and the ways emerging technologies enable new forms of interaction and experience.

-Before joining PolyU Design, I served as a temporary research faculty member in the Department of Information Science at the University of Colorado Boulder.
-I was also a research intern at the Berkman Klein Center for Internet and Society at Harvard University.
-I received my Ph.D. in Information Science from the University of Colorado Boulder as a member of the Creative Communities research group, supervised by Prof. Ricarose Roque.
+Before joining PolyU Design, I held research positions at the University of Colorado Boulder and the Berkman Klein Center for Internet & Society at Harvard University.
+I received my PhD in Information Science from the University of Colorado Boulder, where I was a member of the Creative Communities research group.
 I also hold a master’s degree in Design from Shanghai Jiao Tong University and a bachelor’s degree in Industrial Design from Zhejiang University.

 Making STEM learning more accessible and equitable for all